Wolfda95/Less_is_More/README.md

 # missing_keys=
   # ['fc.weight', 'fc.bias'] (beacuse the last fully connected layer was not pre-trained)
 # unexpected_keys=
-  # MoCo: All "encoder_k" layers (because MoCo has 2 encoders and we use only encoder_q)
-  # BYOL: All "online_network.projector" and "target_network.encoder" layers (because BYOL has 2 encoders and we only the online_network.encoder)
-  # SwAV: All "projection_head" layers (beacuse SwAV has an aditional projection head for the online clustering)
+  # All "projection_head" layers (beacuse SwAV has an aditional projection head for the online clustering)
-  # SparK: []

 ```

 ## Contact